The 67 Eldorado is now at the shop to get an Austrian license

 My wife and I were on the way into our holidays.
 Of course we took our Roadmaster for the roadtrip.
 Suddenly the "Service Engine Soon" lamp came on while driving on the highway.

 We stopped on the next rest area, but I could not find anything wrong with the car.
 So we continued our journey and stopped at the next specialized dealer to have the error code read out.
 Code "P1886" showed up - which is transmission related.
 The 2-3 upshift solenoid seemed to be defective.
 So we decided not to drive any farther, as it turned out that the car only ran on second and third gear.
 Finally the car was delivered to the next national automobile club service station of the "ÖAMTC" to be towed to the dealer I bought the car from.
-I still have 6 months guarantee left, so he has to repair the transmission at his costs.
-Worst thing was that we just could not continue to enjoy our trip with the Roadmaster and had to borrow a Suzuki Jeep from my wifes mom instead...
+I still have 6 months warranty left, so he has to repair the transmission at his costs.
+Worst thing was that we just could not continue to enjoy our trip with the Roadmaster and had to borrow a tiny Suzuki Jeep from my wifes mom instead...

 suddenly this lamp showed up...